MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 ## View the NGINX welcome page

 With NGINX installed, and port 80 open on your virtual machine, you can access the web server using the virtual machine's public IP address.
-Open a web browser, and browse to ```http://<public IP address>```.
+Open a web browser, and go to ```http://<public IP address>```.

 ![NGINX web server Welcome page](./media/azure-stack-quick-create-vm-linux-cli/nginx.png)